Farabundo Martí National Liberation Front: After the peace accords: participation in elections

-In the 12 March 2006 legislative election, the FMLN won 39.7% of the popular vote and 32 out of 84 legislative assembly seats.
+In the 2006 legislative election, held on 12 March 2006, the FMLN won 39.7% of the popular vote and 32 out of 84 legislative assembly seats.
 The FMLN also retained the mayor's seats in the largest cities of El Salvador, San Salvador and Santa Tecla, and hundreds of other municipalities.
 This was possible because one of the largest progressive coalitions in El Salvador called The Popular Social Bloc formed a pact with FMLN to help the political party win more seats in the Legislative Assembly.
 However, most other coalitions and groups dedicated to social change have kept away from the political party.
 Two months before the elections of 2009, however, the FMLN lost the mayoralty of San Salvador.

 At the 18 January 2009 legislative elections, FMLN won 42.6% of the vote and 35 seats.
 FMLN is the largest party in the Salvadoran legislature, though it did not have a governing majority.

 On 15 March 2009, the FMLN's candidate Mauricio Funes won the presidential elections.
 He was inaugurated in June 2009 as the first president coming from the FMLN party.
 The FMLN also organized support groups during the 2009 election in order to secure votes as well as gaining more volunteers to help in the upcoming elections.

-In March 2014, Vice President of El Salvador from 2009–2014, Salvador Sánchez Cerén, was elected as the new President of El Salvador.
+In March 2014, Vice President of El Salvador from 2009 to 2014, Salvador Sánchez Cerén, was elected as the new President of El Salvador.
 Cerén's presidential win assured the FMLN would have a party member in the presidential office for another five years.